rbaumbach/senor-fastlane/README.md

 # senior-fastlane

-## A collection of fastlane useful fastlane lanes
+A collection of some helpful lanes